 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?

-Vital Signs Prosper Lincoln The Lincoln Community Foundation brought together other leaders of Lincoln's largest public and private charitable organizations commissioned Lincoln Vital Signs 2014 and 2015 to help inform decisions, spark connections, and spur collaboration.
-Now Lincoln Vital Signs, again authored by the University of Nebraska Public Policy Center and sponsored by the Lincoln Community Foundation, describes how Lincoln has changed over the past 10 years.
-Lincoln Vital Signs reports have been used in a variety of impressive ways: funders are using the data to make investments in community services; community services organizations for strategic planning, needs assessments, and grant proposals; faith community leaders to plan ministries and conferences; business leaders to promote Lincoln on their travels and to create business plans; neighborhoods to target activities; and performing artists were inspired to create a musical focusing on childhood hunger.
-Lincoln Vital Signs findings led the community to create Prosper Lincoln.
-Lincoln Vital Signs reports help the community be Informed and Prosper Lincoln encourages the community to Get Involved.
-Prosper Lincoln is creating a framework for addressing priorities in Early Childhood, Innovative Workforce, Affordable Housing, Strong Neighborhoods and Civic Engagement.
-2022 Housing Market Profile U.S. Department of Housing and Urban Development s Office of Policy Development and Research HUD's PD&R Division prepares a Housing Market Profile that assist and guide HUD in its operations.
-The factual information, findings, and conclusions contained in the reports could also be useful to builders, mortgagees, and others concerned with local housing conditions and trends.
+Vital Signs Prosper Lincoln Leaders of Lincoln's largest public and private

+C charitable organizations commissioned Lincoln

+Vital Signs 2014 and 2015 to help inform

+decisions, spark connections, and spur

+collaboration.
+Now Lincoln Vital Signs 2017,

+again authored by the University of Nebraska

+Public Policy Center, describes how Lincoln has

+changed over the past 10 years.
+Lincoln Vital

+Signs reports have been used in a variety of

+impressive ways: funders are using the data to

+make investments in community services;

+community services organizations for strategic

+planning, needs assessments, and grant

+proposals; faith community leaders to plan

+ministries and conferences; business leaders to

+promote Lincoln on their travels and to create

+business plans; neighborhoods to target

+activities; and performing artists were inspired

+to create a musical focusing on childhood

+hunger.
+Lincoln Vital Signs findings led the

+community to create Prosper Lincoln.
+Lincoln

+Vital Signs reports help the community Be

+Informed and Prosper Lincoln encourages the

+community to Get Involved.
+Prosper Lincoln is

+creating a framework for addressing priorities in

+Early Childhood, Employment Skills, and

+Innovation.

+Poverty Report Center for People in Need A statistical survey of 6,400 Lincoln, NE families

+with dependent children at or below 180% of

+Federal Poverty Guidelines.

+Point in Time Homeless Coalition

+Count

+Name of Plan Lead Organization How do the goals of your Strategic Plan 2016 U.S. Department of Housing overlap with the goals of each plan?
+HUD's Economic and Market Analysis Division Comprehensive and Urban prepares Comprehensive Housing Market Housing Market Developmentâ¿¿s Office Analyses that assist and guide HUD in its Analysis of Policy Development and operations.
+The factual information, findings, Research and conclusions contained in the reports could also be useful to builders, mortgagees, and others concerned with local housing conditions and trends.
 For each analysis, HUD economists develop a factual framework based on information available, as of a particular date, from both local and national sources.
-Each analysis takes into consideration changes in the economic, demographic, and housing inventory.
+Each analysis takes into consideration changes in the economic, demographic, and housing inventory characteristics of a specific housing market area during three periods: from 2000 to 2010, from 2010 to the as-of date of the analysis, and from the as-of date to a forecast date.
 The reports present counts and estimates of employment, population, households, and housing inventory.
-Point in Time Count Homeless Coalition Affordable Housing Coordinated Action Plan City of Lincoln: Urban Development The Affordable Housing Coordinated Action Plan's identified needs, goals, and strategies are incorporated by reference in this Strategic Plan.
+Lincoln Profile Nebraska Investment Finance Report and Authority Housing Survey